Bridgewater knocked out, Ravens beat Broncos, 23-7

 After the teams flipped sides for the second quarter, the Broncos on third-and-goal ran a nice combo route with receiver Tim Patrick clearing out two defenders and tight end Noah Fant breaking outside to the open space in the left end zone, where he caught the 3-yard Bridgewater pass for a touchdown.
 It was 7-0 Broncos.

-The Ravens finished the half with a drive that set up a 40-yard field goal by their great kicker Justin Tucker.
+The Ravens finished the half with a drive that set up a 40-yard field goal by their great kicker Justin Tucker, who added two more field goals in the second half.

-Early in the fourth quarter, Tucker finished off a long.
-14-play drive with a 46-yard field goal that moved the Ravens lead to 20-7.
+Against the Ravens, the Broncos sold out to stop Jackson in the running game and all but dared him to beat them with the pass.
+They got burned, although holding the Ravens to 23 points is a pretty good day's work.

-RELATED: At the center of Broncos' early success: Cushenberry embraces physical, cerebral requirements of position
+“I feel like that was the game plan,'' Jackson said.
+"They were running cover-zero against us, so we went against that.
+I guess the game-plan worked.
+I didn’t run that much but we passed for a lot, so we did good.”

 Broncos podcast: Klis' Mike Drop